-Core module - Critical Museology: In semester 2, you will move to considering the role of museums in societies (past, present, and future), and how display contexts can shape (and also limit) the understanding of works of art and architecture.
-Making use of London collections, you will think analytically about the particular display choices, methods and narratives adopted by different museums and galleries.
+In semester 2, you will move to considering the role of museums, galleries and exhibitions in societies (past, present, and future), and how display contexts can shape (and also limit) the understanding of works of art and architecture.
+Making use of London collections, you will think analytically about the display choices, methods and narratives adopted by different museums and galleries.